 Most, and possibly all, of the information in this site can be found in the SIMION User Manual.1 Although my own failures to initially learn SIMION might seem to indicate that it doesn’t have enough learning materials, nothing could be further from the truth.
 The SIMION User Manual and SIMION itself are full of tutorials, helpful explanations, and information about where to find out more.
 These just didn’t click with me until I’d already learned a bit about ion simulations.
 These tutorials are immensely helpful and go into much more depth than this site.

-Although the layout and visual design of the website is stolen, the underlying code is entirely bespoke and mostly hand-rolled without the use of libraries.
-The underlying code for the playground is almost entirely written in Rust and then compiled to Webassembly.
-If SEEING CIRCLES, SINES, AND SIGNALS is an exploration of the D3.js library, this site is an exploration of Rust and Webassembly.
+Although the layout and visual design of the website is stolen, the underlying code is entirely bespoke and mostly hand-rolled without the use of more than a few mathematical libraries.
+The underlying code for the playground is almost entirely written in Rust and then compiled to WebAssembly.
+If SEEING CIRCLES, SINES, AND SIGNALS is an exploration of the D3.js library, this site is an exploration of WebAssembly.
 More information about the creation of this site can be found in the Code page.